-Abstract- Machine Learning and Deep Learning algorithms are being extensively used for forecasting stock market trends.
-There are many different ways to forecast a market: from quantitative models and machine learning algorithms to technical analysis, which examines past price and volume data, to fundamental analysis, which assesses a company's financial stability.
-Forecasts on the stock market should be viewed cautiously by analysts and investors due to the limits and potential biases of the methodology employed.
-It is often advised to use risk management, diversification, and a long-term outlook to deal with the inherent volatility of financial markets.
-This paper presents a back propagation based deep neural network model with data preprocessing for stock market forecasting.
+Abstract- Stock market forecasting is challenging and subject to uncertainties.
+Market dynamics can be influenced by a wide range of factors, including economic data, geopolitical events, investor sentiment, and unexpected events like natural disasters or health crises.
+Forecasting methods vary, ranging from technical analysis (studying historical price and volume data) to fundamental analysis (evaluating a company's financial health) to quantitative models and machine learning algorithms.
+Investors and analysts should approach stock market forecasts with caution, considering the limitations and potential biases of the methods used.
+Diversification, risk management, and a long-term perspective are often recommended to navigate the inherent uncertainty of financial markets.
+This paper presents a deep neural network model with data pre-processing for stock market forecasting.
 The results in terms of percentage error clearly indicate that the proposed approach performs better than existing work in the domain.